MaiJi97/Leetcode/java/200_NumberOfIslands/README.md

 ## Method 1: DFS / Traverse through recursion

-DFS traverse through recursion </br>
+DFS traverse through recursion.
+For each block in the matrix, recursively find all the blocks connecting to it and count the whole area as 1.
+Break the recursion when the block is 0 / the block has been visited / we reach the border of the matrix.

 Time Complexity: O(M * N)

 ## Method 2: BFS / Matrix Traverse through Queue

-BFS matrix traverse through queue 连通块问题 </br>
+BFS matrix traverse through queue.
+Similar as DFS but need to consider what to be pushed into the queue -> the index of the current block as a two element array or an inner class data structure.

 Time Complexity: O(M * N)